 Paytens Bridge replacement

-The NSW Government is providing $250,000 to investigate options for replacing Paytens Bridge with a new concrete bridge.
+The NSW Government is to investigating options to replace Paytens Bridge with a new concrete bridge.
 The bridge is located over the Lachlan River on Paytens Bridge Road, 11 kilometres south west of Eugowra.

-Dec 2022 - Tree Removal work on Paytens Bridge Road
+Aug 2023 - Tree removal work at Paytens Bridge

 Jun 2022 - Geotechnical investigations begin

 From Monday 20 June to Sunday 26 June, weather permitting, Transport for NSW will be conducting geotechnical investigations at Paytens Bridge.
-There will be changed traffic conditions on the bridge deck and on Paytens Bridge Road from the intersection with the Lachlan Valley way for 7 days while investigations are carried out.
-For more information please view or download the June 2022 project notification (PDF, 631Kb).
+There will be changed traffic conditions on the bridge deck and on Paytens Bridge Road from the intersection with the Lachlan Valley way for seven days while investigations are carried out.
+For more information please view or download the June 2022 notification letter.
+(PDF, 304.3 KB)

 Paytens Bridge was built in 1926 and has 10 spans, consisting of eight timber girder approach spans and two timber Allan truss spans.